daktari44/RepData_PeerAssessment1/PA1_template.md

 rm(newactivity, i)
 ```

-and finally, the lattice package used to create the panel plot containing a time series plot and the average number of steps taken, averaged across all weekday days or weekend days was generated.
+Finally, the lattice package used to create the panel plot containing a time series plot and the average number of steps taken, averaged across all weekday days or weekend days was generated.

 ```r
 xyplot(ave_steps~interval|day2, data = finalactivity, layout = c(1, 2),